the-artinet-project/mcp/servers/relay/README.md

 npx @artinet/agent-relay-mcp my-assistant 3000 3100 10
 ```

-\*we recommend allocating a small port range because port scanning is resource intensive.
+\*We recommend allocating a small port range because port scanning is resource intensive.

 ### As an MCP Server